 How Do Jumping Spiders Hunt?

 Jumping spiders, with their eight eyes and near 360 degree field of vision, have excellent eyesight.
-They use their great vision to spot prey like grasshoppers or flies.
+They use their great vision to spot prey like crickets or flies.
 Once they spot the unfortunate target, they spool out a string of silk and attach it to something solid.
 Next, using the silk as a safety line, the jumping spider leaps into the air, lands on its prey, and delivers a venomous bite that quickly incapacitates the victim.

 Though jumping spiders tend to be small, less than one inch at the largest, they will attack prey many times their own size.
-Jumping spiders eat all kinds of insects, and have been known to kill grasshoppers that dwarf them in size.
+Jumping spiders eat all kinds of insects, and have been known to kill crickets that dwarf them in size.
 To aid in their hunting, jumping spiders have large, powerful front legs that they use to hold the prey in place.
 Unlike other kinds of spiders, jumping spiders do not use webs to catch their prey.
 In fact, the only silk they spin is for their safety lines and the occasional cocoons they spin for molting, laying eggs, or wintering in.

 What Do Wild Jumping Spiders Eat?

 Wild jumping spiders eat almost any insect unfortunate enough to cross their path.
 Many species of jumping spider are constantly on the move, constantly hunting.
 Some species sit and wait for prey to cross their path.
 But no matter what hunting method the jumping spider uses, they all eat roughly the same thing; insects.
-Wild jumping spiders eat flies, crickets, grasshoppers, worms, and even other spiders.
+Wild jumping spiders eat flies, crickets, worms, and even other spiders.
 They are mostly carnivorous, though they do drink nectar, which officially classifies them as omnivores.

 Jumping spiders, though formidable, are not dangerous to humans.
 They don’t generally bite unless in danger of being crushed.
 The jumping spider’s bite is extremely mild and often does not leave a mark.
 This makes them a popular spider for people who like to keep spiders as pets.